What is the Penalty for Cutting Tree Without Permit: NSW Rules

 Type of Tree

 The classification of the tree plays a significant role.
-Trees that are heritage-listed, protected due to environmental regulations, or hold historical or cultural significance often come with stricter penalties for unauthorised removal or damage.
+Heritage trees, along with those protected due to environmental regulations or holding historical or cultural significance, often come with stricter penalties for unauthorised removal or causing damage.

 Location